Catallactic/catallactic-site/docs/whitepaper.md

 - Giveaway.
 A crypto giveaway is a promotional event in the cryptocurrency space where individuals or organizations distribute cryptocurrency tokens or coins for free to participants.
 Typically, these giveaways are used to promote a particular cryptocurrency project, exchange, or to increase brand awareness.

+### 7.4.
+Recommendations

+Project allocation is created on the Token Generation Event but only fraction is released.
+The most of the allocation is locked to guarantee compromise with the project by stakeholders.

 Is probably up to the issuer the selection of the distribution mechanims that he wants to provide but we should acomplish a full database of use cases and recommendations.

 <br/><br/><div class="divider div-transparent div-dot"></div><br/><br/><br/>

 ## 8. Fundraising Activities
 ---